mike99mac/minimy-mike99mac/hardware/README.md

 - [Install components](#install-components)
 - [Stand up the software stack](#stand-up-the-software-stack)

-## Obtain parts and components
+## Obtain wood parts and components
-For wood, you need 1/2" Baltic birch and some solid hardwood.
+For wood, obtain:
+- A sheet of 1/2" x 60" x 60" Baltic birch
+- 1" hardwood planed to between 0.830" and 0.840"

 ### Electronic components
-Following are the components needed, the cost and source.
+Following are the components and parts needed, the cost and source.

 | Description                                  | Cost | Source |
 | -----------                                  | ---- | ------ |